Pooja4747/internmatch-ai/README.md

-# scholar_hub
+# internmatch-ai
-A Smart Scholarship Portal to help students discover and apply for scholarships based on their eligibility.
+A web-based platform that helps students discover the most relevant internship opportunities based on their skills and interests.